Akanksha8313/Akanksha8313/README.md

 - 👯 I’m looking to collaborate on Sklearn,gsoc,numpy,pandas.

-- 💬 Ask me about machine learning.
+- 💬 Ask me about Machine Learning.

 - 📫 How to reach me akankshasrivastava8313@gmail.com